swharden/SWHarden.com/content/blog/2010-08-11-epic-failure-1-year-in-the-making.md

 __My expression is completely flat right now.__ I simply cannot believe I'm about to say what I'm preparing to say.
 I spent nearly a year cracking large prime numbers.
-In short, I took-on a project I called [_The Flowering N'th Prime Project_](http://swharden.dyndns.org:8081/), where I used my [SheevaPlug](http://en.wikipedia.org/wiki/SheevaPlug) to generate a list of every \[every millionth\] prime number.
+In short, I took-on a project I called _The Flowering N'th Prime Project, where I used my [SheevaPlug](http://en.wikipedia.org/wiki/SheevaPlug) to generate a list of every \[every millionth\] prime number.
 The current "golden standard" is [this page](http://primes.utm.edu/nthprime/) where one can look-up the N'th prime up to 1 trillion.
 My goal was to reach over 1 trillion, which I did just this morning!
 I was planning on being the only source on the web to allow lookups of prime numbers greater than 1 trillion.

 <div class="text-center img-border">